d12frosted/elpa-mirror/gnu/cursory-readme.txt

   the style of the Emacs cursor on graphical terminals.
 The intent is to allow the user to define preset configurations such as “block with slow blinking” or “bar with fast blinking” and set them on demand.
+  The use-case for such presets is to adapt to evolving interface requirements and concomitant levels of expected comfort, such as in the difference between writing and reading.

   The user option `cursory-presets' holds the presets.
-The command `cursory-set-preset' is used to select one among them.
-Selection supports minibuffer completion when there are multiple presets, else sets the single preset outright.
+The command `cursory-set-preset' is applies one among them.
+The command supports minibuffer completion when there are multiple presets, else sets the single preset outright.

-  Presets consist of a list of properties that govern the cursor type in the active and inactive windows, as well as cursor blinking variables.
+  Presets consist of an arbitrary symbol broadly described the style set followed by a list of properties that govern the cursor type in the active and inactive windows, as well as cursor blinking variables.
   They look like this:

   ┌────
   │ (bar
   │  :cursor-type (bar .
 2)
   │  :cursor-in-non-selected-windows hollow
+  │  :blink-cursor-mode 1
   │  :blink-cursor-blinks 10
   │  :blink-cursor-interval 0.5
   │  :blink-cursor-delay 0.2)